Calculating Materials For Your New Metal Roof

 The third type of metal roofing available is a steel painted shingle.
 We are a distributor for Edco Products.
 They have several styles and colors available and have been in the metal panel industry for over 70 years.

-The fourth type of metal roofing panel system available is a Decra stone coated shingles, or Metro Stone Coated Shingles.
+The fourth type of metal roofing panel system available is a Decra stone coated shingles, or Boral Stone Coated Shingles.
 These are metal shingles that are made to resemble the look of an asphalt shingle roof but have the longevity of a metal roof.
-Both Decra and Metro have several different styles to meet your needs.
+Both Decra and Boral have several different styles to meet your needs.

 Step 2 – Make a Sketch